Temper (film): Filming

-The film's shoot was disrupted again due to another strike caused by Film Federation Employees to appoint those technicians who have a membership in the Federation.
-The makers said that two weeks of filming is pending which would start immediately once the strike is called off.
+The film's shoot was disrupted again due to another strike caused by Film Federation Employees to appoint technicians who have a membership in the Federation.
+The makers said that two weeks of filming is pending, which would start immediately once the strike is called off.
 However, the film's shoot was reported to be progressing in Hyderabad with employees other than the ones from Federation being employed.
-The strike was called off on 5 December 2014 and the union members took part in the shootings from the next day.
-Bandla Ganesh called off the film's shoot for 10 days as Rama Rao Jr. was devastated because of the death of his step brother Nandamuri Janakiram.
-However Rama Rao Jr. chose to continue for ensuring a Sankranthi release and the filming resumed on 10 December 2014.
+The strike was called off on 5 December 2014, and the union members took part in the shootings from the next day.
+Ganesh called off the film's shoot for 10 days as Rama Rao was devastated because of the death of his stepbrother Nandamuri Janakiram.
+However, Rama Rao chose to continue in order to ensure a Sankranthi release, and filming resumed on 10 December 2014.

-16 days of shoot was reported to be pending and the filming was expected to come to an end on 31 December 2014.
-Meanwhile, Rama Rao Jr. participated in the shoot of some important jail and court scenes at a specially erected set in Aluminium Factory near Gachibowli.
-Puri Jagannadh informed Bandla Ganesh that the film cannot be completed as planned and that film will not be ready for a Sankranti release.
-The latter was fine with the decision and gave a break to Rama Rao Jr. The filming resumed from 27 December 2014 in Hyderabad.
-Scenes on Rama Rao Jr. and others were shot in a police station set and court room set erected in Begumpet.
-The last song was shot on Rama Rao Jr. and Aggarwal in late January 2015.
+16 days of the shoot were reported to be pending, and the filming was expected to come to an end on 31 December 2014.
+Meanwhile, Rama Rao participated in the shoot of some important jail and court scenes at a specially erected set in Aluminium Factory near Gachibowli.
+Puri Jagannadh informed Ganesh that the film cannot be completed as planned and that film will not be ready for a Sankranti release.
+The latter was fine with the decision and gave a break to Rama Rao.
+The filming resumed from 27 December 2014 in Hyderabad.
+Scenes on Rama Rao and others were shot in a police station set and court room set erected in Begumpet.
+The last song was shot on Rama Rao and Aggarwal in late January 2015.
 The entire filming came to an end on 31 January 2015.

 Post-production

-S. R. Sekhar simultaneously completed the editing work so that the film can release on time.
+S. R. Sekhar simultaneously completed the editing work so that the film could release on time.
 Post-production activities progressed in tandem with the filming during the film's shoot at Goa.
 Mani Sharma began composing the background score on 4 December 2014.
 The film's dubbing activities began on 9 December 2014 at Hyderabad.
-Rama Rao Jr. and the film's cast began dubbing for their roles on 4 February 2015.
-The pending DTS mixing and Rama Rao Jr.'s dubbing were completed by 7 February 2015.
-Mani Sharma was completing the rerecording work at the same time and the final copy was planned to be sent to Central Board of Film Certification for censoring on 9 February 2015.
+Rama Rao and the film's cast began dubbing for their roles on 4 February 2015.
+The pending DTS mixing and Rama Rao's dubbing were completed by 7 February 2015.
+Mani Sharma was completing the rerecording work at the same time and the final copy was planned to be sent to the Central Board of Film Certification for censoring on 9 February 2015.
 The censoring activities were postponed by a day due to unavailability of slot for censor and delay of final mixing.
 The special screening for the board began at 4:00 PM.
 The board passed the film with an 'U/A' certificate.
-The film's final length after censoring was 147 minutes and 18 cuts were made in the film including the reduction of the climax by 30%.
+The film's final length after censoring was 147 minutes, and 18 cuts were made in the film, including the reduction of the climax by 30%.